Doug917/desktop_apps/README.md

 image transparency on each.
 I frequently print out screenshots from SAP windows, and this is to reduce ink used when printing.

+ToDo List is a super light weight, but fully-functional todo list app.